Sandeep9347/VLSI-LAB-EXP-1/README.md

 RESULT:

-Hence, the stimulation and synthesis of a Logic Gates,Adders and Subtractor was run successfully by using Xilinx ISE.
+Hence, the stimulation and synthesis of a Logic Gates,Adders and Subtractor was run successfully by using vivado ISE.